Jalen Brunson NBA Playoffs Player Props: Knicks vs. Cavaliers

-Jalen Brunson and the rest of the New York Knicks take the court versus the Cleveland Cavaliers in the NBA Playoffs on Friday, at 8:30 PM ET.
+The New York Knicks, Jalen Brunson included, hit the court versus the Cleveland Cavaliers at 1:00 PM ET on Sunday in the 2023 NBA Playoffs.

-Below we will look at Brunson's stats and trends, helping you make good predictions on prop bets.
+In this piece we'll examine Brunson's stats and trends, helping you with your prop bets.

 Jalen Brunson Prop Bets vs. the Cavaliers